Sid127/sidonthenet/content/blog/2024-02-21-x11-wayland-thoughts.md

 X11 is old, *really* old.
 It's a product of MIT from 1984, and had its last major release nearly 12 years ago now.
 Being as old as it is, it's quite impressive how well it still holds up today.
 However, due to the age of the project, a lot of code in it is difficult to understand and change, and because developers wanted something more flexible than good ol' standardized X11, Wayland was born in 2008.

 Wayland takes a different approach to display server and client communication.
-It is a communication protocol and a specification, meaning those wanting to create a "window manager" with wayland are free to implement its features however they see fit, as long as it follows said specification.
+I  t is a communication protocol and a specification, meaning those wanting to create a "window manager" with wayland are free to implement its features however they see fit, as long as it follows said specification.

 ### Not one, many Waylands